input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

 it's clear that the hash of a `MerkleTreeEntry` may be inserted in the distributed set iff `FUELMintingPolicy` mints.
-This condition is needed so that adversaries cannot arbitrarily insert things in the distributed set potentially locking participant's tokens away forever (as otherwise the system will believe that the honest participant is attempting to "double spend" their tokens).
+This condition is needed so that adversaries cannot arbitrarily insert things in the distributed set potentially locking a participant's tokens away forever (as otherwise the system will believe that the honest participant is attempting to "double spend" their tokens).
 Indeed, this condition must be generalized so that either: